 Researchers were subsequently forced to develop the theory of autoimmunity.
 The theory contends that in patients with autoimmune disease, “autoantibodies” are created in response to human proteins rather than microbes.
 In other words, the immune system is hypothesized to become dysregulated and attack its own tissue.

-However, now that thousands of novel microbes have been identified in human tissue and blood, the theory of autoimmunity must be re-evaluated.
-Increasing evidence suggests that “autoantibodies” are actually normal antibodies created in response to many of these previously undetected microbes.
+However, now that thousands of novel microbes and viruses have been identified in human tissue and blood, the theory of autoimmunity must be re-evaluated.
+Increasing evidence suggests that “autoantibodies” are actually normal antibodies created in response to many of these previously undetected microbes and viruses.
 In other words, the “autoantibodies” often detected in patients with inflammatory disease may simply be antibodies generated in response to pathogens in the microbiome.